 To make your vacation comfortable and memorable, here are some of the best places to stay–

 - Ambassador Ajanta Hotel

 Download our Savaari car rental app for a smooth and pleasant journey.
-Bookmark and share this Aurangabad travel guide if you found the information useful.
+Bookmark and share this travel guide if you found the information useful.

 Roadtrip from Aurangabad

 |Aurangabad to Mhaismal Hill Station